Rey Chow

 Rey Chow (born 1957) is a cultural critic, specializing in 20th-century Chinese fiction and film and postcolonial theory.
 Educated in Hong Kong and the United States, she has taught at several major American universities, including Brown University.
 Chow is currently Anne Firor Scott Professor of Literature in Trinity College of Arts and Sciences at Duke University.

 Chow's writing challenges assumptions in many different scholarly conversations including those about literature, film, visual media, sexuality and gender, ethnicity, and cross-cultural politics.
 Inspired by the critical traditions of poststructuralism, postcolonialism, and cultural studies, Chow explores the problematic assumptions about non-Western cultures and ethnic minorities within the context of academic discourse as well as in more public discourses about ethnic and cultural identity.
 Her critical explorations in visualism, the ethnic subject and cultural translation have been cited by Paul Bowman as being particular influential.

 Early life and academic background

-Chow was born in Hong Kong.
+Chow was born in Hong Kong and grew up in a Muslim family.
 She went to high school in Hong Kong and received a bachelor's degree at the University of Hong Kong.
 She received a doctorate in Modern Thought and Literature from Stanford University in 1986.
 In 1996, she became a professor in the Comparative Literature Program at the University of California, Irvine.
 Later, she became Andrew W. Mellon Professor of the Humanities at Brown University.
 She has led a seminar at the School of Criticism and Theory.
 Chow currently is the Anne Firor Scott Professor of Literature at Duke University.